slhck/SubjectivePlayer/README.md

 adb push playlist1.cfg /storage/emulated/0/Android/data/org.univie.subjectiveplayer/files/SubjectiveCfg/
 ```

+### Validate the Playlists

+The app can validate the playlists to ensure all referenced video files exist.
+This is optional, but recommended.

+To validate the playlists:

+- Start the app
+- Open the menu (three dots in the top-right corner)
+- Select *Validate Config Files*.
+- The app will check all playlist files in the `SubjectiveCfg` folder and report any missing video files or invalid syntax.

 ### Run the Test

-Now, when you start the app again, you can select the playlist by having the user enter their respective ID.
+When you start the app, you can select the playlist by having the user enter their respective ID.

+The test is self-guided and will show videos, ask for ratings, and handle breaks as defined in the playlist (see above).

 After a test, the results are stored in the `SubjectiveLogs` folder.
-Each file corresponds to one user's test.
+Each file corresponds to one user's test results.

 ### Obtain the Results